 Regular communication in the change management process also prevents rumors from taking hold and spreading - and if rumors are circulating, you can address them and head them off with the truth.

-Having an ongoing communication campaign can help you build a successful narrative and help to distill the information for employees so they aren’t overwhelmed with too much information at once.
+Having a change communication plan can help you build a successful narrative and help to distill the information for employees so they aren’t overwhelmed with too much information at once.

 Internal communications planning calendar